 • Builds a critical mindset

 We’ve put together a list of the eight best books every practitioner and clinic owner should read!
-Four great books on therapy and four great books on leadership!
-Each description of the book includes the name of the author, the rating left on Goodreads, and a description of the content you will find inside of these great books.
+Four great books on therapy and four great books on leadership.
+Each description of the book includes the name of the author, the rating left on Goodreads, and a description of the content you will find inside.

 1. Orthopedic Physical Assessment

 If you’re a physio technical scholar you’ll love getting nose deep into the orthopedic assessments throughout this book.
 Procedures, normal conditioning, pathology, injuries, conditioning alongside beautiful MRI and CT images make this book knowledge packed.
 With step by step guidance for movement evaluations and tests, you’ll be sure that you complete every patient’s appointment with the tight educational components.

 Rating on Goodreads: 4.40/5

 Do you ever have patients come into your clinic in pain?
 Trick question!
 Of course, you do!
 This book is a great read for any student or practitioner who treats patients with chronic pain.
 Not only does it go through evidence-based models, but it takes a simple approach from the perspective of a patient: “why do I hurt?” and “what can I do for pain?”